gerarjos14/etruel-del-post-copies/readme.txt

 1. The logs are also in a new tab saving time to load the page.
 Click on title to refresh.

 == Changelog ==
-= 5.3 Apr XX, 2021 =
+= 5.3 Apr 19, 2021 =
+* Fixes some queries according with the selected options.
+* Allows search duplicates by title AND content or one of both.
+* Added many JS conditions to avoid wrong behaviors on running campaigns.
+* Initially disabled GO button before save a campaign.
+* Added Select2 field to allow select excluded post(types) by name.
-* Ajax behaviors on run all campaigns.
+* Fixed some behaviors on run all campaigns.
+* We've welcomed a new contributor to the etruel/netmdp team: @vanbom started helping us with development ;-D
 * Updated plugin URI and author URI.
+* Updated License library to support auto-updates.

 = 5.2 Feb 20, 2019 =
 * Tested to work with WordPress 5.1